Italy's neighbors act to curb spread of coronavirus

 Switzerland had already temporarily banned gatherings of more than 1,000 people to help curb the disease, a move France adopted and Germany’s health minister recommended at the weekend.

-There was controversy over Germany’s decision last week to ban exports of facial masks, gloves and protective suits.

-Austrian Chancellor Sebastian Kurz told TV interviewers on Sunday that even countries championing European unity were watching out first for themselves.

-Additonal reporting by John Miller in Zurich and Emma Farge in Geneva, Editing by Timothy Heritage and Andrew Cawthorne
+Additonal reporting by Michael Shields and John Miller in Zurich, Kirsti Knolle in Vienna, Marja Novak in Ljubljana, Emma Farge in Geneva, Sybille de La Hamaide in Paris, and Igor Ilic in Zagreb, Editing by Timothy Heritage, Andrew Cawthorne and Gareth Jones